Welcome to Santa Rosa Community Health!

 SRCH has always focused on providing high-quality, sustainable services that treat the whole person.
 Because of our excellent work to improve quality, SRCH was named a National Quality Leader by the Bureau of Primary Care in 2015.
 SRCH was also awarded The Joint Commission’s Gold Seal of Approval® for accreditation in early 2013 – the first health center in Sonoma County to earn this accreditation.
 We were recertified in early 2016 and again in 2018, including certification as a Patient Centered Medical Home.
 SRCH was also named one of the area’s Best Places to Work by the North Bay Business Journal in 2015, 2016, and 2017.

 We are united as Santa Rosa Community Health

-- Our twelve service locations are united under one name, Santa Rosa Community Health
+- Our eight service locations are united under one name, Santa Rosa Community Health

 - We’ve adopted a new tagline: All of us.
 For all of you.